-Many of our users speak highly of our product ClusterControl, especially how easy it is to install the software package.
+We get some nice feedback with regards to our product ClusterControl, especially how easy it is to install and get going.
 Installing new software is one thing, but using it properly is another.

-We all are impatient to test new software and would rather like to toy around in a new exciting application than to read documentation up front.
-That is a bit unfortunate as you may miss the most important features or find out the way of doing things yourself instead of reading how to do things the easy way.
+It is not uncommon to be impatient to test new software and one would rather toy around with a new exciting application than to read documentation before getting started.
+That is a bit unfortunate as you may miss important features or misunderstand how to use them.

-This new blog series will cover all the basic operations of ClusterControl for MySQL, MongoDB & PostgreSQL with examples explaining how to do this, how to make most of your setup and provides a deep dive per subject to save you time.
+This blog series covers all the basic operations of ClusterControl for MySQL, MongoDB & PostgreSQL with examples on how to make the most of your setup.
+It provides you with a deep dive on different topics to save you time.

-These are the topics we'll cover in this series:
+These are the topics covered in this series:

 - Deploying the first clusters